 The price on Barney as the outsider is tempting but not all bookies have declared yet and like those absentees, we would prefer to wait until the two men play earlier in the evening before we commit.

 Of the four opening matches, Van Gerwen should breeze past Simon Whitlock and hopefully leave his phone in his pocket as he does so.
 The rest should be pretty close however with plenty of value in prospect.

 Our first stop is at the game between Gary Anderson and Peter Wright and while neither man is in great touch, Wright has been particularly disappointing while Anderson has been in top form away from this tournament.
 Anderson to win carries decent odds but we’ll be braver and go for a Correct Score of 7-2 over Wright which is at 15//2 with Unibet.

 In the Cross versus Smith game, there are good options for both throwers but while it’s tempting to go with the outsider, Cross is showing signs of his World Championship form and is our tip to win at that Even Money price

 That just leaves Gurney v Van Barneveld and Barney comes here on the back of that 7-0 drubbing from Michael Smith.
 The veteran Dutchman also has the prospect of playing two games on the night which won’t suit him given his current form.

-There are some good prices in the correct score betting with 7-5 to Gurney looking good at 11/2 with 888Sport but as he’s already odds against for the win, we’ll play safer this time and just back Gurney for the points.
+There are some good prices in the correct score betting with 7-5 to Gurney looking good at 11/2 but as he’s already odds against for the win, we’ll play safer this time and just back Gurney for the points.

 - Gary Anderson to beat Peter Wright 7-2 at 15/2 with Unibet